InsertAReallyCreativeNameHere/Marble.RuntimeCompiler/README.md

      to build my copy of Clang/LLVM on Windows x86_64.
  - Configure Marble.RuntimeCompiler.
  - Build Marble.RuntimeCompiler.
- - Use testexecutable.exe to test whether stuff works.
+ - Run testexecutable.exe to test whether stuff works.

 ## Getting Started
  ### Basics:
- Try using Marble::RuntimeCompiler::eval<T>(const std::string_view&) to immediately run any code and get its return result.
+ Try using Marble::RuntimeCompiler::evaluate<T>(const std::string_view&) to immediately run any code and get its return result.
 It grabs a string and runs it as if it were C++.
  ### Documentation:
  Check out the wiki!